New Flight Simulator 2020 Game Mechanism And Requirements

 The equipment with 16 GB RAM, a 1 TB NVMe SSD from Samsung and the GPU Nvidia Geforce MX150 with 2 GB GDDR5 provides for overall very high speed in all application areas.
 Despite the Nvidia GPU, the Zenbook is not suitable for current games.
-However, the graphics card takes work off the processor in some multimedia tasks so that, for example, the Asus notebook is more conductive in graphics rendering than laptops with an integrated Intel GPU.
+However, the graphics card takes work off the processor in some multimedia tasks so that, for example, the Asus notebook is more conductive in graphics rendering than the other Best Laptops for Flight Simulator 2020 with an integrated Intel GPU.

 The Zenbook weighs 1236 grams and is thus lighter than many 13-inchers and, for example, just as light as the Macbook Air 2018, and it achieves a very good runtime of over 12 hours in the WLAN test.
 In the Mobile Mark 2014 it only reaches under ten hours because the GPU is used more often in this test.
 However, this in turn increases the computing power in battery mode, which allows more things to be done in less time.
 After one hour of charging time, the battery level is 86 percent.